tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 #### Water body

-Both Aster and SRTM data seem to mass up inside a water body, for example, at the crater lake.
+Both Aster and SRTM data seem to mess up inside a water body, for example, at the crater lake.
 This may be caused by the fact that the program identify lakes as a piece of flat land and because water routes through water bodies are kind of random.
 The program encountered here may be related to the problem that I had earlier with the ocean.
 However, as long as the points of entry and exit from the lake are consistent, then there should not be a big problem because after all, we can visualize a polygon water body layer on top of the rivers layer in this case, and the total volume and direction of water flow will still be consistent.

 ![Crater Lake](https://user-images.githubusercontent.com/25497706/66488626-38b8f300-ea7c-11e9-9d10-98831fd190aa.png)